himanshu-sarkar/quiz-game/README.md

 ## What it does

 - Asks 10 multiple choice questions (A/B/C/D)
-- Shuffles question order every time so it's not the same each run
+- Shuffles question order every time so it is not the same each run
 - Checks each answer and gives instant feedback
+- Hint system — type `hint` instead of an answer to get a clue (costs 0.5 points if you get it right)
 - Tracks score and lists every question you got wrong at the end
+- Shows your score history for the whole session after each round
 - Gives honest feedback based on your percentage
 - Asks if you want to play again